NowWeAre-Free/NowWeAre-Free/README.md

-Hey, I'm Marcin and this is my joruney to become a Junior Developer 👨‍💻
+Hey, I'm Marcin and this is my joruney to become a Junior Frontend Developer 👨‍💻
 Join to me - let's learn together! 🎯
 Check out my socials for tips, tricks and things I wish I knew at the beginning.